 - 1. Preheat the oven to 450°F (230°C).

-- 2. Spray the inside and lid of a cast-iron Dutch oven with canola oil.
+- 2. Spray the inside and underside of the lid of a cast-iron Dutch oven with canola oil.

 - 3. Rinse the rice in a strainer under cold water until the water runs clear.
 Tip the rice into the pot.
-Add the liquid, reserving 1 tablespoon, and stir to make an even layer.
+Add the liquid, reserving 1 tablespoon, and stir to even it out.

-- 6. Cover and bake for 45 minutes, or until 3 minutes after the aroma of a fully cooked meal escapes the oven.
+- 6. Cover and bake for 45 minutes.
 Serve immediately.

 Hungry for more?
 Chow down on these: